OptimalBits/bull/docs/README.md

 There are some important considerations regarding repeatable jobs:

 - Bull is smart enough not to add the same repeatable job if the repeat options are the same.
 (CAUTION: A job id is part of the repeat options since: https://github.com/OptimalBits/bull/pull/603, therefore passing job ids will allow jobs with the same cron to be inserted in the queue)
-- If there are no workers running, repeatable jobs will not accumulate next time a worker is online.
+- If there are no workers running, repeatable jobs will not accumulate the next time a worker is online.
-- repeatable jobs can be removed using the [removeRepeatable](https://github.com/OptimalBits/bull/blob/master/REFERENCE.md#queueremoverepeatable) method.
+- Repeatable jobs can be removed using the [removeRepeatable](https://github.com/OptimalBits/bull/blob/master/REFERENCE.md#queueremoverepeatable) method.